ry/v8worker2/README.md

 ## Difference from the original v8worker

- * The original v8worker operated on strings. v8worker2 operates on ArrayBuffers.
+ * The original v8worker passed strings Go and V8. v8worker2 instead passes
+   ArrayBuffers, which is more efficient.

  * The original included `recvSync` and `sendSync` methods.
 These were deemed unnecessary.
 Now `send()` can operate both sychronously by